 PCF can provide PCC rules with group level treatment policy for service flows in the group, where the group level treatment policy/requirement may include the following information:

-1. Synchronized delivery and joint QoS fulfilment, indicating an ordered list of PDB values per service flow in the coordination group. .
+1. Synchronized delivery and joint QoS fulfilment information, including an ordered list of PDB values per service flow in the coordination group.
 SMF derives the QoS profile and AQP(s) of each QoS flow based on ordered list of PDB values.
 The AQPs of the QoS flows in the group with the same order number are mapped AQPs, which means they are associated with each other.
 When PDB values have been chosen in such a way that when the PDB in the same position is chosen for each flow, the flows are delivered to the recipient in a synchronized manner, i.e., with a similar end-to-end delay.
-In case of one of the QoS flows in the group is upgraded/downgraded to the QoS profile oran alternative QoS profile, RAN should upgrade/downgrade the other QoS flows in the group to the QoS profile or mapped AQP accordingly.
-Finally, if QoS of a service flow or a certain percentage of QoS flows in a service flow group cannot be fulfilled and downgrade to a lower AQP is no longer possible, RAN could abandon all flows of the group.
-Such joint QoS fulfilment could be limited to a certain period of the lifetime of the flow.

-2. Joint admission control and resource allocation, indicating associated resource allocation in 5GS (e.g., RAN) among service flows.
+2. Joint admission control and resource allocation information, indicating associated resource allocation in 5GS among service flows.
 For example, once a service flow or a certain percentage of the service flows in a group cannot be allocated with the network resource due to poor network condition, the others do not need to be allocated to save the network resource and thus they should be treated jointly.

 Each service flow in a service flow group is treated as individual QoS flow without aggregation, and based on the PCC rule, SMF could derive QoS profile and AQP(s) for each QoS flow.

 The network fulfills the QoS alignment requirement in the QoS flow coordination group based on the group level treatment policy in addition to the fulfillment of the QoS requirements of each individual QoS flow.
-RAN may use mapped AQP in case the QoS Profile of some QoS flows in the group cannot be fulfilled.
-RAN may use such group level treatment policy for admission control or handover decisions.
-E.g., perform a handover of all the flows in the group to target RAN together to facilitate the synchronized delivery, admit all QoS flows in the QoS flow coordination group as a whole.
 Alternatively, SMF/PCF may use such group level treatment policy for PDU session management decisions.
 E.g., release the other QoS flows in the coordination group in case admission control/QoS fulfillment of one of the QoS flow fails.

+Joint admission policy can be enforced in 5GS as explained in 6.X.3.2 and 6.X.3.3, where each flow is separately admitted but if a new critical flow cannot be admitted, the 5GS can also release the earlier admitted flows in the group.
+Providing RAN more information about the QoS flows that should be considered for joint admission proactively during the setup of the first QoS flow allows RAN to further optimize its flow group admission decision and resource reservation.
+This procedure however requires Core Network Functions (PCF, SMF) to get all the service flow information before proceeding towards the RAN.
+This optimization is described in 6.X.3.4 with additional CN impacts listed in 6.X.4.

 6.X.3 Procedures